 St. Clair is a very small borough located in the state of Pennsylvania.
 With a population of 2,756 people and just one neighborhood, St. Clair is the 537th largest community in Pennsylvania.
 St. Clair has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Because occupations involving physical labor dominate the local economy, St. Clair is generally considered to be a blue-collar town.
-36.54% of the St. Clair workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in St. Clair, you'll notice that it is more blue-collar than most other communities in America.
+36.54% of St. Clair’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, St. Clair is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in St. Clair who work in office and administrative support (11.96%), food service (10.27%), and healthcare (9.36%).

 Also of interest is that St. Clair has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, the citizens of St. Clair rank slightly lower than the national average.
-16.58% of adults 25 and older in St. Clair have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of St. Clair are slightly less educated than the national average of 21.84% for the average city or town: 16.58% of adults in St. Clair have a bachelor's degree or advanced degree

 The per capita income in St. Clair in 2022 was $32,861, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $131,444 for a family of four.
 However, St. Clair contains both very wealthy and poor people as well.